Children’s Social Security Numbers, an Easy Target

 Across All Verticals

 As a company, it’s important to point out to your clients that all data is worth money to a hacker.
 Regardless of the industry that they are in, their system contains data that is worth something on the dark web.
 This means that if a human resource department holds all employee records, and that includes insurance information, and that insurance has a beneficiary on the record, and that beneficiary is a child, their social security number is in the system.
 Everyone, everything and everywhere is a target.
-Hackers are looking at them for one reason or another, and no victory is too small, and no data is insignificant.
+Hackers are looking at them for one reason or another, and no victory is too small.

 Education is Key